-Instructions: Enter two polynomials and specify the operation you want to conduct among sum, subtraction or product, and the solver will show you step-by-step how to get the result.
+Instructions: This polynomial calculator will allow you to perform basic polynomial operations.
+Enter two polynomials and specify the operation you want to conduct among sum, subtraction or product, and the solver will show you step-by-step how to get the result.
 Type the polynomials like '3x^2 + 2x + 3'

 Polynomials operations are operations that can be conducted among polynomials.
 Polynomials can be added, subtracted, multiplied and divided, regardless the order of the polynomial.